 How To Travel In Western Australia: Useful Tips

 Use Facebook Rideshare Groups

-One of the quickest, convenient and cheapest way to travel in Australia is ride sharing.
-Find someone who is going in same direction and chip in some fuel money.
-Moreover, in a country where people are always struggling to travel, ride sharing is even more active, as so was the case in Western Australia.
+One of the quickest, most convenient and cheapest ways to travel in Australia is ride-sharing.
+Find someone who is going in the same direction and chip in some fuel money.
+Moreover, in a country where people are always struggling to travel, ride-sharing is more active.

-From Bunbury to Margaret River in south, I found a humble lady in my hostel who was driving to Margaret River.
-Not did she drop me right in front of my hotel doorstep in Margaret River, but also quickly toured me around the city and took me to the beach to grab a quick sunset.
-Here’s a Facebook post I did on my page, thanking her.
+From Bunbury to Margaret River in the south, I found a humble lady in my hostel who was driving to Margaret River.
+Neither did she drop me right in front of my hotel doorstep in Margaret River, but also took me for a quick tour around the city and took me to the beach for a beautiful sunset.

 Use Transwa, They Have The Widest Network In Western Australia